Imperal Docs

 )

-See the recipe for both Pattern B (sugar) and Pattern C (explicit) full code examples.
+See the recipe for full ctx.background_task code examples.

 Federal contract — what the platform guarantees

-• I-LONGRUN-BG-CORO-RETURNS-ACTIONRESULT — the coroutine you pass to ctx.background_task() MUST return ActionResult.
-Returning anything else triggers a critical audit row and delivers a fallback error message to the user.
+• Background result type — the coroutine you pass to ctx.background_task() must return ActionResult.
+Returning anything else is logged as a critical event and the user receives a fallback error message instead.

 Progress emissions